-Bharati is being proposed a common script for India.
+Bharati is being proposed as a common script for India.
 The Roman script is used as a common script for many European languages (English, French, German, Italian etc.), which facilitates communication across nations that speak and write those languages.
 Likewise a common script for the entire country is hoped to bring down many communication barriers in India.

 'Bharati Primer' provides a quick way to master Bharati script, having known an Indian language.
 It contains Bharati characters mapping for the Indian script in brief and list words for each character in the script with Bharati transliteration.